fsprojects/FSharp.Data/CONTRIBUTING.md

 The WorldBank provider is different.
 It doesn't need inference, but it still distinguishes between _runtime_ and _design-time_ components, so you'll find at least two files (and possibly some additional helpers).

-### Debugging

-To debug the type generation, the best way is to change `FSharp.Data.DesignTime` project to a Console application, rename `Test.fsx` to `Test.fs` and hit the Run command in the IDE, setting the breakpoints where you need them.
-This will invoke all the type providers manually without locking the files in Visual Studio / Xamarin Studio.
-You'll also see in the console output the complete dump of the generated types and expressions.
-This is also the process used for the signature tests.

 ## Documentation